appsmithorg/appsmith-docs/website/docs/workflows/tutorials/create-workflow.md

     }
     ```

-## Write query
+## Add processing logic

-Queries in Appsmith are used to interact with external APIs and databases.
-In this step, you’ll create a query within your workflow to send an email when the workflow is triggered.
+To automate tasks within your workflow, you can add processing logic to your workflow.
+For example, to enable the workflow to send emails when triggered, create an API query and configure it as shown below:

 1. Add a new **Blank API** query to your workflow.
 2. Configure the query as shown below: